ElektraInitiative/libelektra/doc/COMPILE.md

 #### Bindings

-Bindings are used in a similar way as `PLUGINS`.
+Bindings are used in a like as `PLUGINS`.
-For example, to build ALL bindings and exclude experimental bindings you can use:
+For example, to build all maintainted bindings and exclude experimental bindings you can use:

-    -DBINDINGS=ALL;-EXPERIMENTAL
+    -DBINDINGS=MAINTAINED;-EXPERIMENTAL

 Note that the same languages are sometimes available over GI and SWIG.
 In this case, the SWIG bindings are preferred.